 The most important success factor in both activities is to have an experienced digital project manager.
 Experience in project planning and tracking is key.
 For a successful project, first define carefully the project’s goals.
-Understand the project’s business objectives and how they fit with overall company strategy.
+Understand the project’s business objectives and how they fit with the overall company strategy.
 Scope the project.
 Create a rough estimate of its length and size.

 Then consider the two most important factors in planning milestones: risk reduction and dependencies.
-I’ll cover those in depth below.
+I’ll cover those in-depth below.

 Milestone Planning To Reduce Risk